When buying a property we will guide and support you throughout your purchase ensuring you understand your legal rights and obligations.

 You may have seen press reports about the surge in demand caused by the SDLT holiday.
 The conveyancing sector is currently experiencing unprecedented demand which, coupled with operational constraints as a result of Covid-19 and pent up demand from lockdown, means that property transactions are now taking significantly longer to progress.

 At Thursfields we will do our best to ensure the smooth and efficient progress of your transaction.
-However, due to delays across the conveyancing sector which are beyond our control, we cannot guarantee that your transaction will complete before the SDLT holiday ends on 31 March 2021 and cannot and will not accept any liability for a failure to do so.
-Please note that transactions completing after 31 March 2021 will be liable for payment of SDLT to HM Revenue and Customs.
+However, we cannot guarantee that your transaction will complete before the SDLT holiday ends on 30 June 2021 (for properties up to £500,000) and on 30 September 2021 (for properties up to £250,000) and cannot and will not accept any liability for a failure to do so.
+Please note that transactions completing after 30 June 2021 for properties above £250,000 will be liable for payment of SDLT to HM Revenue and Customs.
+Transactions completing after 30 September 2021 for properties above £125,000 will be liable for payment of SDLT to HM Revenue and Customs.

 Expert property lawyer, Darren Cox of Thursfields Solicitors has highlighted a potential problem with the government’s new plans to finance the removal of unsafe cladding on blocks of flats.
 Darren was commenting after Housing Secretary Robert Jenrick announced that flammable materials will be removed from buildings over 18m high “at no cost to residents”, but…Read full news story